Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/13-Secure network traffic.md

 ## Lab objectives

-In this lab, you will complete the following tasks:
+In this lab, You will be able to complete the following tasks:

 + Task 1: Create a Virtual machine
 + Task 2: Create a network security group
 + Task 3: Configure an inbound security port rule to allow RDP
 + Task 4: Configure an outbound security port rule to deny Internet access

-## Estimated timing: 30 minutes

 ## Architecture diagram